-One more relaxing day ride spending lunch time on the pretty shores of the Aureilhan Lake and our happy trail comes to an end in the evening with sunset on the beach.
-Last Dinner: Seafood Party!
+Today is a more relaxing day, spending the lunch time on the pretty shore of the Aureilhan lake and finishing the ride in the evening watching the sunset on the beach.

 We're avid readers here at Unicorn Trails and have selected several books connected to this ride.
 If you're interested in reading more about the area before you travel, or want to get into the cultural background, here are some suggestions that may inspire you.
 Click on the links for more information.

 A Year in Provence’ and ‘Toujours Provence - Peter Mayle

 A Little Town In France - Henry James

 Please note: All itineraries are given for your guidance only and it may be altered on the ground and in accordance with the prevailing conditions by the organising team.

 There are 20 horses and 10 ponies available.
 The horses are mostly Anglo-Arabs and are fit and responsive.
 Many come from the family stud farm and their well being is very important to the owners.
 During the trip you are expected to take care of your own horse.
 Riding is usually 6 or 7 hours per day over 30 - 40 km.
 The terrain is varied and sometimes challenging so riders may be asked to walk by the horses at some points.
 The horses are surefooted and well able to manage this.
 Every opportunity to ride at faster paces is taken.

 Confident, fit riders from intermediate standards onwards.
 Confident at all paces and able to ride 6 to 7 hours each day over varied and sometimes challenging terrain.
 Walking on foot may be required over some of the challenging terrain.
 The minimum age for this ride is 18 years.